-- 14. As mentioned, initial repairs are considered capital in nature meaning a deduction for their cost is prevented by the capital limitation in s DA 2(1).
-Deciding whether repairs are initial repairs involves applying the principles for distinguishing between capital and revenue as set out above.
-In the particular circumstances of initial repairs, the date of the acquisition of the relevant capital asset will be pertinent, along with other matters (see from [28]). - 15.
-Under the general principles, initial repairs are those repairs that, from a practical and business point of view, the taxpayer must undertake so that they can use the capital asset they recently acquired as intended.
-This conclusion is consistent with the view that the cost of those repairs: - is part of the taxpayer acquiring the means of production, establishing or extending a business organisation, or acquiring the implements of work or the enterprise itself (Hallstroms) - is part of the cost of "creating, acquiring or enlarging the permanent ... structure of which the income is to be the produce or fruit" (Nchanga) - alters the framework within which the income-producing activities are for the future to be carried on (with the asset) (Foley Bros) - is incurred with a view to bringing into existence an asset or an advantage for the enduring benefit of a trade (British Insulated and Helsby Cables Ltd v Atherton). - 16.
-In terms of the various "BP Australia factors" listed at [12], the need or occasion which called for the expenditure on initial repairs is the necessity to restore the functionality of an asset recently acquired so it can form part of the business structure of the taxpayer's income-earning activity.
-Also, the payments for initial repairs are usually of a once and for all nature, especially when made in catching up on a previous owner's lack of maintenance (see deferred repairs discussed from [30]).
+- is part of the taxpayer acquiring the means of production, establishing or extending a business organisation, or acquiring the implements of work or the enterprise itself (Hallstroms); - is part of the cost of "creating, acquiring or enlarging the permanent ... structure of which the income is to be the produce or fruit" (Nchanga); - alters the framework within which the income-producing activities are for the future to be carried on (with the asset) (Foley Bros); - is incurred with a view to bringing into existence an asset or an advantage for the enduring benefit of a trade (British Insulated and Helsby Cables Ltd v Atherton). - 19.
+In terms of the various "BP Australia factors" listed at [15], the need or occasion which called for the expenditure on essential initial repairs is the necessity to restore or maintain the functionality of an asset recently acquired so it can form part of the business structure of the taxpayer's income-earning activity.
+Also, the payments for essential initial repairs are usually of a once and for all nature, especially when made in catching up on a previous owner's lack of maintenance (see deferred repairs discussed from [35]).